A quality education should help you explore new ideas and different ways of approaching problems.

 - Fels recommends that any international applicant who attended an English-speaking institution but scored below the 50th percentile on their GRE or GMAT Verbal section should submit scores from the TOEFL or IELTS exam to help Fels best determine your English ability.

 - All international applicants MUST submit standardized test scores.

 -Applicants taking the GRE should submit their scores to code 2893 (no department code is necessary).

 -LSAT or GMAT scores are also accepted in lieu of GRE scores.
 Please note that LSAC and GMAT will not report official scores to non-law/non-business schools.
-Applicants submitting LSAT or GMAT should mail a copy of their score report to the Fels Admissions Office.
+Applicants submitting LSAT or GMAT should upload a copy of their score report to the online application.